Dr. Arianna Ciula

 She worked at King’s in the past as Research Associate (Centre for Computing in the Humanities, 2003-2009).
 From 2009 to 2012, she worked as Science officer at the European Science Foundation (Humanities) where her primary responsibilities included the supervision of instruments to fund collaborative research in the humanities and the coordination of strategic activities.
 From 2013 she worked as Research Facilitator at the University of Roehampton for three years, where she expanded the research funding portfolio and supported research strategies across the Humanities and beyond.
 She was appointed Director of KDL in 2022.

-Her personal research interests focuses on the modelling of scholarly digital resources related to primary sources.
+Her personal research interests focus on the modelling of scholarly digital resources related to primary sources.
 She lectured and published on humanities computing, in particular on digital manuscript studies and editing; she has organised conferences and workshops in digital humanities, and is an active member of its international community.
 She was co-PI in the project ‘Modelling between Digital and Humanities: Thinking in Practice’ funded by the Volkswagen Foundation.